Nizhny Novgorod Stadium

 Nizhny Novgorod Stadium is a currently under-construction new stadium in the city of Nizhny Novgorod that will be one of the playing venues of the 2018 World Cup.

 Nizhny Novgorod Stadium was part of the Russian bid to host the 2018 World Cup, and got confirmed in 2012 as one of the 12 playing venues.
-The stadium will furthermore become the new home of FC Volga, replacing their present Lokomotiv Stadium.
+The stadium will furthermore become the new home of FC Olimpiyets (the successor of FC Volga), replacing their present Lokomotiv Stadium.

-Construction of the stadium started in early 2015.
-By the middle of 2016, most of the lower tier had been erected and a start had been made on the upper tier.
-The stadium is scheduled to be completed in 2017.
+Construction of the stadium started in early 2015 and the stadium is scheduled to be completed later in 2017.

 The stadium’s design has been inspired by the nature of the Volga region, and consists of a semi-transparent facade that can be lit up at night.
 The seats will be divided over two tiers.